 Professionally trained Counsellors are there to help people work out their feelings in relation to divorce or separation.

-The divorce coach can help and support you in a variety of ways during your separation.
+Divorce consultants and coaches can help and support you in a variety of ways during your separation.

 The family consultant works with separating couples, trying to help you work on sticking points or areas of disagreement.